aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to PPT or Online App" h2="Export DOCM to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting documents from one format to another is a common requirement for many businesses.
+For example, converting a DOCM file to a PPT presentation can be useful for creating a presentation from a document, or for sharing the document with others who may not have access to the original format.

+<h2>How Aspose.Total Helps for DOCM to PPT Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to PPT conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM files to PPT presentations.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+The process involves loading the DOCM file using Aspose.Words for C++ and converting it to HTML.
+The HTML is then loaded via the PowerPoint manipulation C++ API Aspose.Slides for C++ to create a new presentation, and save it as PPT.
+This process is simple and efficient, and can be used to quickly convert DOCM files to PPT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}